 Despite the booming eCommerce businesses, online shoppers often remain helpless with striking porch pirates.
 Going through such an experience can be frustrating.

 The best way to avoid losing your packages is by tracking your shipments.
 With a tracking number, you can be sure when your online orders will arrive home.

 If you are rarely at home, consider having your orders delivered elsewhere, be it at work or anywhere you spend more time.
-You should also insure packages and file a claim to get reimbursement for the items you have purchased.
+You should also ensure packages and file a claim to get reimbursement for your purchased items.

 Stolen Packages FAQ

 Should I report a stolen package to the police?

 Yes.
 Reporting to the police that your packages have been stolen is prudent.
 This will help the police implement measures to keep off porch pirates and note rising situations within your locality.